Interview Tips for Employers: How to Find Quality New Hires

 A candidate's body language is often as informative as the verbal responses they give to your questions.
-Throughout the interview, keep an eye on their body language, how they sit, their tone of voice in responding to questions, etc. These observations can contribute to a more complete understanding of the candidate's potential.
+Throughout the interview, keep an eye on their body language, how they sit, or their tone of voice in responding to questions.
+These observations can contribute to a more complete understanding of the candidate's potential.

 Similarly, beware of the so-called "halo effect."
-This happens when a candidate's strong point (such as a prestigious school he or she attended or a high-profile former position) colors the interviewer's experience.
+This happens when a candidate's strong point (such as a prestigious school or a high-profile former position) colors the interviewer's experience.
 Any single fact shouldn't influence the entirety of the conversation.

 Be on the lookout for job candidate red flags

 Many job seekers are genuinely motivated to do the best they can for their new employer.
 But a diligent business owner or hiring manager should be on the lookout for the few who don't merit serious consideration.